Frequently Asked Questions

 We are proud to have been assisting families since 1991, and have since administered thousands of egg donor cycles.

-Once your donor is selected, we will schedule your donor for her initial medical screening with your fertility specialist or her monitoring physician’s office (if out-of-town), and you will work with your fertility specialist to establish a calendar for your egg donor cycle.
+Once your egg donor is selected, we will schedule your egg donor for her initial medical screening with your fertility specialist or her monitoring physician’s office (if out-of-town), and you will work with your fertility specialist to establish a calendar for your egg donor cycle.

-The Egg Donor Program will send you your Program contract for your signature and refer you to an attorney’s office for the completion of your legal paperwork with your donor.
+The Egg Donor Program will send you your Program contract for your signature and refer you to an attorney’s office for the completion of your legal paperwork with your egg donor.

-When stimulation phase of medications is complete, your donor will take her final HcG injection and your fertility specialist performs her egg retrieval procedure 36 hours later.
+When stimulation phase of medications is complete, your egg donor will take her final HcG injection and your fertility specialist performs her egg retrieval procedure 36 hours later.

 The eggs are fertilized by your embryologist.

-Approximately 3 days following the retrieval, the Recipient Mother will undergo embryo transfer with her fertility specialist.
+Approximately 3 days following the retrieval, the Intended Mother will undergo embryo transfer with her fertility specialist.
 The remaining embryos are frozen by your fertility specialist for use in future cycles, if necessary.
 If you and your fertility specialist opt to not undergo immediate transfer of your embryos, then all embryos are frozen for your future IVF cycles.

 Certainly.
 We pride ourselves on working with only the finest reproductive-specialty physicians, all of which have earned our trust through several procedures.
 Please see our Resources page for a listing of our current preferred physicians – there are several to choose from throughout California and Seattle, WA.